-Definitions of Sexually Based Offenses

-Sexual abuse in the first degree:
+Definitions of Sexually Based Offenses Sexual abuse in the first degree:

-- (a) A person commits the crime of sexual abuse in the first degree if: - (1) He subjects another person to sexual contact by forcible compulsion; or - (2) He subjects another person to sexual contact who is incapable of consent by reason of being physically helpless or mentally incapacitated. - (b) Sexual abuse in the first degree is a Class C felony (Alabama Code 13A-6-66).
+- (a) A person commits the crime of sexual abuse in the first degree if: - (1) They subject another person to sexual contact by forcible compulsion; or - (2) They subject another person to sexual contact who is incapable of consent by reason of being physically helpless or mentally incapacitated. - (b) Sexual abuse in the first degree is a Class C felony (Alabama Code 13A-6-66).